julienarcin/julienarcin/README.md

 - 🚀 I'm interested in the startup ecosystem, and I love to find new ways to build and scale businesses.
 - 🖥 I am a backend engineer, experienced in using PHP/MySQL and the laravel framework.
 - 🎁 I have contributed to open-source projects, mainly in the laravel ecosystem.
-- 🪙 I am a blockchain and cryptocurrencies-enthusiast.
+- 🪙 I am a blockchain and cryptocurrencies enthusiast.
 - 🎯 **My life goal:** Create clean code to help businesses scale.

 ---